The loop equations for noncommutative geometries on quivers: The Makeenko-Migdal loop equations for the spectral action

 where $Y$ is given in terms of arbitrary matrices $ \ii y_{k} \in \mathfrak{su}(n_{t(e),k})$ for $k=1,2,\ldots, l_{t(\de)}=: L$ by

 (Recall Sec. \ref{sec:dDandZ} for notation).
 One should keep in mind that this implies also the substitution $U_\de ^* \mapsto (U_\de')^* = U_\de^* \ee^{-\ii Y}$, as it follows from the change \eqref{transformationU}.
-This rule defines a new representation $R'$ differing from $R$ only by the value of the unitarities at the edge $\de$, that is where $\delta_{e,e'}$ is the indicator function on the edge-set.
+This rule defines a new representation $R'$ differing from $R$ only by the value of the unitary matrices at the edge $\de$, that is where $\delta_{e,e'}$ is the indicator function on the edge-set.

 The loop or Dyson-Schwinger or (in the unitary case) Makeenko-Migdal equations follow from

 (The entries of the matrix derivative are $(\partial_Y)_{a,b} = \partial/\partial Y_{b,a} $ when $Y$ is hermitian.)
 This follows from the invariance of the Haar measure at the rooted edge under the transformation \eqref{transformationU}, yielding $\dif D'=\dif D$.
 Below, we show that this implies